 III.
-Expenses Recognized in the Other Comprehensive Income (OCI) for Current Period

-(Rs. in Lakhs) Particulars 2018-19 2017-18 Actuarial (Gains)/Losses on Obligation For the Period - Due to changes in financial assumptions 0.48 (0.40) Actuarial (Gains)/Losses on Obligation For the Period - Due to experience 0.22 0.25 Net (Income)/Expense For the Period Recognized in OCI 0.70 (0.16)
+Expenses Recognized in the Other Comprehensive Income (OCI) for Current Period in expenses recognized in the other comprehensive income (och for current renou (Rs. in Lakhs) Particulars 2019-20 2018-19 Actuarial (Gains)/Losses on Obligation For the Period - Due to changes in financial assumptions 0.69 0.48 Actuarial (Gains)/Losses on Obligation For the Period - Due to experience (0.80) 0.22 Net (Income)/Expense For the Period Recognized in OCI (0.11) 0.70